mrkkrp/htaglib/README.md

     * [Conclusion](#conclusion)
 * [License](#license)

-This is Haskell bindings to [TagLib](https://taglib.github.io/), library for reading and editing meta-data of several popular audio formats.
+This is Haskell bindings to [TagLib](https://taglib.github.io/), a library for reading and editing meta-data of several popular audio formats.

 It works with the following formats: